wagtail/wagtail/docs/getting_started/trying_wagtail.rst

   curl -O https://raw.githubusercontent.com/torchbox/wagtail/master/scripts/install/ubuntu.sh; bash ubuntu.sh

-This script installs all the dependencies for a production-ready Wagtail site, including PostgreSQL, Redis, Elasticsearch, Nginx and uwsgi.
+This script installs all the dependencies for a production-ready Wagtail site, including PostgreSQL, Redis, Elasticsearch, Nginx and uWSGI.
 We recommend you check through the script before running it, and adapt it according to your deployment preferences.
 The canonical version is at `github.com/torchbox/wagtail/blob/master/scripts/install/ubuntu.sh